NeFM4GeoAI/NeFM4GeoAI.github.io/index.md

 </table>

----
+## Program Committees

+TBA

-For questions or concerns, feel free to contact us at `menglinyang.ac@gmail.com`
+To be our program committee or you have any questions about the workshop, feel free to contact us at `negel2025@outlook.com`

 We look forward to your participation in the workshop!